Mandate in Case of Incapacity (Protection Mandate)

 Each question and each decision require careful consideration.
 My role is to explain the nuances of every option available to you.

 A sudden occurrence of dementia due to Alzheimer’s or problems arising from a stroke are some of the most frequent causes that lead to requiring someone’s protection by homologation of a protection mandate and, if no mandate has been signed, by tutorship.
 Either a doctor or social worker may initially declare that a person can no longer care for himself or herself and look after his or her affairs.

 My role as a notary is to put legal protection in place that is appropriate for the incapacitated person in a specific situation.

-Whether it be homologating a mandate, commencing a protection supervision, or replacing a curator or tutor (legal guardian*), my duty is to act in the interests of the incapacitated persons, ensure their rights are respected, and safeguard their independence.
+Whether it be homologating a mandate, commencing a tutorship , or replacing a tutor (legal guardian*), my duty is to act in the interests of the incapacitated persons, ensure their rights and autonomy are respected, and taking into account their wishes and preferences.